JustlfC03/JustlfC03/README.md

 - 🌱 I'm currently a university student in China ([Tsinghua University](https://www.tsinghua.edu.cn), [Hangzhou Dianzi University](https://www.hdu.edu.cn)).
 - 🔭 I'm currently focused on Artificial Intelligence (Now especially in the field of AI for Medical).
 - 🤔 I'm currently interested on Computer Vision and Pattern Recognition, but have interest in all areas of Computer Science.
-- 👯 I’m looking to deeply collaborate on Artificial Intelligence for Medical, Medical Image Analysis, Large Model for Medical.
+- 👯 I’m looking to deeply collaborate on Artificial Intelligence for Medical, Medical Image Analysis and Large Model for Medical.
 - 📫 How to reach me: chenyifei@hdu.edu.cn, I would be willing to collaborate with you or your team on a variety of related topics.

 # 📊 GitHub Stats: ![](https://komarev.com/ghpvc/?username=JustlfC03&label=PROFILE+VIEWS)